 When you become aware of how many times you overcome small fears it leads to moving through bigger fears.
 Eventually you’ll not only see yourself as a strong and brave person, you’ll grow beyond what you once thought was impossible.

 When you invest your time in a cause that you believe in.

 When you make amends to someone you love.

 When you walk away from an argument.

 It takes a bold person to act with integrity when everyone else seems to be breaking the rules.
 Remember these small acts take courage and confidence.
 You have done them a million times.

 It’s time to own your firepower, commitment and boldness.
 Give yourself credit.
 Honor and celebrate who you are and what you have done thus far.

 These things make you brave.
-They make you bold!
+They make you old!

-Use the following to build your courage muscles and become stronger.
+Use the following ways to build your courage muscles and become stronger.

 1. Stop complaining.
 Rethink your problems.
 Most of our issues are only minor inconveniences that we exaggerate.